Gabriel Steiner

 Gabriel Steiner (26 May 1883, Ulm - 10 August 1965, Detroit) was a German-American neurologist known for his research of multiple sclerosis.
 In his studies, he postulated a link between multiple sclerosis and certain forms of spirochetes.

-Of Jewish ancestry, he studied medicine at the universities of Munich, Würzburg, Freiburg and Strasbourg, receiving his doctorate at the latter university in 1910.
-In 1913 he qualified as a lecturer in neurology and psychiatry, and from 1920, worked as an associate professor at the University of Heidelberg.
+Of Jewish ancestry, he studied medicine at the Ludwig-Maximilians-Universität München, the University of Würzburg, the University of Freiburg, and the University of Strasbourg, receiving his doctorate at the latter university in 1910.
+In 1913, he qualified as a lecturer in neurology and psychiatry, and from 1920, worked as an associate professor at Heidelberg University.
 Here, he was also head of the laboratory for pathological anatomy at the psychiatric-neurological clinic.

-In 1936 he emigrated to the United States, where from 1937 to 1954, he served as a professor of neurology and neuropathology at Wayne State University School of Medicine in Detroit.
+In 1936, he immigrated to the United States, where from 1937 to 1954, he served as a professor of neurology and neuropathology at Wayne State University School of Medicine in Detroit.
 In retirement, he was director of the Michigan Multiple Sclerosis Center.